armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 names) and concatenated (one space between each identifier).

 The script to extract this information writes this information to JSON files.
-The name of the file is the SHA256 of the original file, with the extension `.json`.
+The name of the file is a SHA256, with the extension `.json`.
+For ELF files the SHA256 of the original file is used, for Android Dex bytecode it is the SHA256 of the bytecode of each method.

 These files are stored in a separate directory (of which the parent is configurable in the configuration file).
 For ELF files the result is stored in a directory named `elf`.
+For Android Dex bytecode (per method) the directory is called `dex`.

 ```console
 $ python3 proximity_hash_from_bang.py -c proximity-config.yaml -r /path/to/bang/result/directory